 Day16: Depart Darwin

-The day is free until you arrange your own taxi (not included) to Darwin airport in time to check in for your international flight back to the UK.
+The day is free until you transfer to Darwin airport in time to check in for your international flight back to the UK.

 Day17: Arrive UK

 Our trip ideas are offered to inspire you and can be tailored to suit your requirements.